 We convene grantees and other individuals to inform foundation strategy development and implementation.
 These convenings, often off -the-record, provide foundation leadership with an efficient way to formulate, test, and refine core elements of their strategy.
 Foundations often take advantage of Meridian’s beautiful conference room in Washington, D.C., which offers state-of-the-art audio and visual capabilities.

 Meridian helps funders develop a shared vision on key issues and align their grantmaking strategies for greater impact.
 Meridian has been a key part of creating and supporting numerous successful multi-foundation collaborations, including: the Climate and Land Use Alliance (CLUA); AGree: Transforming Food & Agriculture Policy; and the Global Alliance for the Future of Food.

 Meridian incubates initiatives and organizations created through foundation investments, both in the U.S. and abroad.
 Our services include: leading CEO searches, hiring staff, retaining legal experts, serving as strategic efforts, providing office space, and handling financial management.

 Meridian provides a wide range of services for initiatives that grow out of foundation investment and strategy as well as NGO and company initiatives.
 We act as the fiscal sponsor for entities that need a temporary home on their way to 501(c)3 status, as well as those that have no intention of following that path.
-Our offerings include: receiving money from foundations and other donors; disbursing money to individuals and institutions outside of the U.S.; standard and customary financial reporting; legal expertise; contract administration; credit card processing services; and meeting venue contracting.
+Our offerings include: receiving money from foundations and other sources; disbursing money to individuals and institutions (both within and outside of the U.S.); standard and customary financial reporting; legal expertise; contract administration; credit card processing services; and meeting venue contracting.

 Research, Analysis, and Issue Mapping